 Just like a writer uses words to give their material a “hook”—that little something that entices the reader and pulls them into the story—your content can help you come up with a visual or a motif that draws your audience into the learning experience.

-In Nancy’s interpretation of the detective genre, she uses a colorful illustrated treatment to hook learners and immerse them into her story.
-Instead of the edgy vintage feel which suited the mood of the subject matter in the previous example, the tone of Nancy's subject matter is a little more playful, with a visual treatment to match.
+In Nancy’s interpretation of the detective genre, she uses a colorfully illustrated treatment to grab learners and bring them into her story.
+Instead of the edgy vintage feel so often associated with detective stories, Nancy's subject matter is a little more playful, with a visual treatment to match.

-Drawing inspiration from your content can help you identify a visual hook and then narrow in on a distinct interpretation of that motif.
+Drawing inspiration from your content can help you identify familiar visual hooks and then narrow in on a distinct interpretation of those motifs.

 Tip #2: Add More Visual Cohesion with Typography